V2V-GoT: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models and Graph-of-Thoughts: Abstract

 \section{Abstract}

 Current state-of-the-art autonomous vehicles could face safety-critical situations when their local sensors are occluded by large nearby objects on the road.
 Vehicle-to-vehicle (V2V) cooperative autonomous driving has been proposed as a means of addressing this problem, and one recently introduced framework for cooperative autonomous driving has further adopted an approach that incorporates a Multimodal Large Language Model (MLLM) to integrate cooperative perception and planning processes.
 However, despite the potential benefit of applying graph-of-thoughts reasoning to the MLLM, this idea has not been considered by previous cooperative autonomous driving research.
 In this paper, we propose a novel graph-of-thoughts framework specifically designed for MLLM-based cooperative autonomous driving.
 Our graph-of-thoughts includes our proposed novel ideas of occlusion-aware perception and planning-aware prediction.
 We curate the \namedataset~dataset and develop the \namemethod~model for training and testing the cooperative driving graph-of-thoughts.
 Our experimental results show that our method outperforms other baselines in cooperative perception, prediction, and planning tasks.
+Our code and dataset are released to facilitate open-source research at \href{https://eddyhkchiu.github.io/v2vgot.github.io/}{https://eddyhkchiu.github.io/v2vgot.github.io/}.